 - IT Steps: Make server rooms and computer areas secure with locked doors or key cards.
 Only let staff with the right OK get in.
 Keep track of visitors and have someone with them.
 Have rules for keeping computers safe outside of these secure areas.

-- IT Steps: Write rules on how staff should use computers with ePHI (e.g., no installing just any software, no using personal email).
-Say where computers should be placed so others cannot easily see the screen.
+- IT Steps: Write rules on how staff should use computers with ePHI (e.g., no installing unauthorized software, no using personal email).
+Define proper workstation placement so screens are not visible to unauthorized people and ensure privacy when working with ePHI.

-- IT Steps: Set up screen savers that lock the computer and need a password after a short time of not being used.
-Put computers with ePHI in safer places or use physical locks on them if they are in public areas.
+- IT Steps: Set up screen savers that lock the computer and require a password after a short period of inactivity.
+Place computers handling ePHI in secure or controlled areas, and use physical security measures such as cable locks or device locks if they are in public or shared spaces.

-- IT Steps: Have steps for safely getting rid of computers/disks with ePHI (e.g., totally wiping data or destroying them).
-Have rules for using disks again after ePHI is removed.
-Keep a list of computer parts that store ePHI.
-Make sure ePHI backups are stored in a safe place, both locked up and password-protected.
+- IT Steps: Have steps for safely getting rid of computers/disks with ePHI (e.g., totally wiping data or physically destroying them).
+Set rules for reusing disks only after all ePHI has been properly removed.
+Maintain an inventory of all devices and storage media that contain ePHI.
+Ensure ePHI backups are securely stored, both physically protected and password-protected.

 These are computer steps to protect ePHI access and make sure data is correct.
 This is a main part of any HIPAA IT checklist.